-Dry sandy soils (Alfisols) are found on nearly level to moderately steep, excessively drained soils that formed in sandy or gravelly sediments.
+Dry sandy soils (Alfisols) are found on nearly level to moderately steep sandy or gravelly sediments.
 The excessively drained soils are on nearly level to moderately steep areas on the tops of ridges and side slopes on the highest beach ridges (e.g., Bemis Ridge).
 Typically the surface layer is very dark gray loamy sand.
 The subsurface layer is light brownish gray sand.
 These soils comprise only 0.46% of the greater Beltrami Island area.